Policy Brief

 - Continued close working with industry through the eco active business network and new initiatives such as the Sustainable Construction Summit.

-- Progress on delivering the COP26 Education Pledge to improve education on climate change, and the successful delivery of low carbon lifestyles campaigns, with an initial focus on waste reduction.”
+- Progress on delivering the COP26 Education Pledge to improve education on climate change, and the successful delivery of low-carbon lifestyles campaigns, with an initial focus on waste reduction.”

 Of the other major initiatives scheduled for 2023 –